 - Oil pump units are more costly, and the pump does require some maintenance.
 However, they run faster and quieter and will not overheat during long periods of continuous processing.
-Some also claim that for long term, heavy duty use, oil pumps have more longevity.
+For long term, heavy duty use, in some cases oil pumps may have more longevity.

-The VP215 is a good choice for sous vide cooks because it’s good at handling high moisture foods.
+The VP215 is a good choice for sous vide cooks because of its ability to handle high moisture foods.
 Food packets from chamber vacuum sealers also hold up well when lengthy cooking periods are required.

 While the initial cost of a chamber unit is higher, you’ll save over the long term because of lower bag costs.
 The VP215 uses only the flat, commercial pouches (not bag rolls or the kind of textured bags used with suction sealers).
 You can pay as little as 5 cents apiece if you buy in bulk.
 (See more about bags below.)